ZinoM21/cashflow/README.md

 The app should do that while also being very intuitively designed so that every user knows exactly what to do.

+### Current Status

+The project was started to learn web developement.
+The current status is that I handed in the project but without the actual game working.
+The goal for this phase is to make the game work with JS and making it responsive.
+Every other page is pretty much finished.

 ---

 ## Features